46 Underground PVD hosts monthly house shows of local and regional artists. Check back frequently as we update our schedule!

 When he’s not organizing events such as the Downtown Sundown Concert Series and the Providence Folk Festival to highlight both emerging and established artists, Fuzek, former chair of the Rhode Island Songwriter’s Association (RISA) and founder of Hear in RI, has performed in and beyond New England for more than 30 years, both solo and as part of the Fuzek-Rossoni duo.

-Always on the move, Vendettuoli, former owner of PM Recording, has fronted or played in a dizzying number of bands including Grass Fed Men, The Free Radicals, Wilbur Hill, The Water Project, The Rank Strangers, No Shamus, Josie Crosby Band, Fat Glass, Garda Band, and Half Baked Trio.
+Always on the move, Vendettuoli, former owner of PM Recording, has fronted or played in a dizzying number of bands including Forever Young, The Free Radicals, Wilbur Hill, Grass Fed Men, The Water Project, The Rank Strangers, No Shamus, Josie Crosby Band, Fat Glass, Garda Band, and Half-Baked Trio.
 He and 46 Underground’s hostess Annie occasionally perform as a duo for funsies.

 WEDNESDAY, MAY 2, 2018: Daniel James Durand